cea-hpc/modules/doc/source/module.rst

  Module sub-commands not configured to follow the *abort on error* behavior, apply the *continue on error* behavior.
 In this case if one modulefile evaluation fails, sequence continues with remaining modulefiles.
+When :option:`--force` option is used, *continue on error* behavior applies.

  This environment variable value supersedes the default value set in the :mconfig:`abort_on_error` configuration option.
 It can be defined with the